-In Cambridgeshire, approximately 25,000 tonnes of waste exported from Norfolk is metals to a recycling operation at the Port of Wisbech; it is likely that ultimately this waste is exported for reprocessing.
+In Cambridgeshire, approximately 20,000 tonnes of waste exported from Norfolk is metals to a recycling operation at the Port of Wisbech; it is likely that ultimately this waste is exported for reprocessing.
 A waste transfer station which receives approximately 25,000 tonnes of Norfolk's Local Authority Collected Waste (LACW) for processing into RDF is located at Wisbech.
-Cambridgeshire also receives just under 20,000 tonnes of landfill leachate for specialist processing.
-Milton landfill site, in Cambridgeshire, received approximately 23,000 tonnes of Norfolk's HIC waste in 2016.
+Cambridgeshire also received just under 16,000 tonnes of landfill leachate for specialist processing.
+Milton, Grunty Fen, and Buckden North landfill sites, in Cambridgeshire, received approximately 23,000 tonnes of Norfolk's HIC waste in 2017.
 Norfolk does not currently have any operational non-hazardous landfill sites, although considerable void space still exists, as the operators have mothballed the two sites in Norfolk.
 It is likely that the quantity of waste landfilled, per annum is significantly below the threshold for the viable operation of a landfill, based on records from the landfills previously operational in Norfolk.

 Suffolk has an incinerator at Great Blakenham, and there is an agreement between Norfolk and Suffolk County Councils for a proportion of Norfolk's LACW to be dealt with at this plant.
-Nearly 62,000 tonnes of waste went to Great Blakenham, according to the WDI 2016.
-Mason's landfill in Suffolk received just over 25,000 tonnes of Norfolk's HIC waste.
+Nearly 40,000 tonnes of waste went to Great Blakenham, according to the WDI 2017.
+Mason's landfill in Suffolk received just over 9,000 tonnes of Norfolk's HIC waste.